This post may contain affiliate links.Please read our disclosure policy.

 • Fill a large saucepan with water and bring to a boil.

-• Meanwhile, whisk together 1 cup grated parmesan cheese with the eggs in a small bowl and season with a little bit freshly ground black pepper.
+• Meanwhile, whisk together 1 cup grated Parmesan cheese with the eggs in a small bowl and season with a little bit of freshly ground black pepper.

 • When the water is boiling add 2 tsp salt, then add the dried pasta and cook until al dente according to package instructions.